Toshiba chief steps down, shares jump on possible bidding war

 Tsunakawa said there was no change in Toshiba's plans to support the Kioxia IPO.

-Micron Technology Inc and Western Digital Corp are individually exploring a potential deal for Kioxia that could value the firm at around $30 billion, the Wall Street Journal reported last month.
+Micron Technology Inc (MU.O) and Western Digital Corp (WDC.O) are individually exploring a potential deal for Kioxia that could value the firm at around $30 billion, the Wall Street Journal reported last month. read more

 At the time, Micron declined to comment, while Western Digital and Kioxia did not respond to Reuters' requests for comment.